openscope/openscope/documentation/airport-guides/kpdx.md

 Portland International
 263,980 annual operations

 PDX is the main airport of the P80 TRACON as well as the largest airport in Oregon.
 The airport has two parallel runways (10-28) and runway 3-21 which crosses 10R-28L.
 The two parallel runways are used for both departures and arrivals in low traffic.
-Tipically, the north runway will be used for aircraft departing to or arriving from the North, while the south runway is used for aircraft departing to or arriving from the South and East.
+Typically, the north runway will be used for aircraft departing to or arriving from the North, while the south runway is used for aircraft departing to or arriving from the South and East.

 #### KHIO
 Portland-Hillsboro Airport